carbon-design-system/developer-essentials/README.md

 Design System Developer Essentials Distance Learning course

-Live lab introduction sessions during FEDucation times - will be livestreamed Learning activities which can be completed independently or as part of classroom sessions proxied by FED@IBM local branch leaders
+* Lab content introduction sessions during FEDucation times - will be recorded and played back or livestreamed.
+* Learning activities which can be completed independently or as part of classroom sessions led by FED@IBM local branch leaders

 ### Overview